hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 ## Tax policy

-HostJane does not charge or collect tax on freelancer services as stated in our Terms of Service.
+<span class="green">HostJane does not have any authority to charge or collect tax on freelance services as described in the [Terms of Service](https://www.hostjane.com/legal/tos/).</span>

 ### Independent Contractors